mokegg/Accoustic_Machine_monitoring/Report.md

 :-------------------------:|:-------------------------:
 ![](pics/clusters_valves_id06_3.png) |  ![](pics/barplot_valve_Id06_6dB_3_2f.png)

-##Conclusion
+## Conclusion
 From what has been observed during limited investigation, it seems that clustering could help to detect anomalous sounds of faulty machines.
 However, there are a lot of overlaps between the clusters and more investigation with other algorithms.

 ## Further Development
   * The audio features used for clustering are mfccs, same features used in supervised learning.
-An incomplete attempt was done to include other features to investigate the effects of using different features.
-Hopefully this will be implemented in the feature.
+An incomplete attempt was done to include other features.
-  * Performance is evaluated only visualy.
-Performance metrics should be implemented
+  * Performance of the clustering part is evaluated only visually.
+Performance metrics should be implemented.